zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 verification of whether or not the *Child Zone* exists is returned together with relevant messages.

-Messege                        |Default severity level (if message is emitted)
+Message                        |Default severity level of message
 -------------------------------|----------------------------------------------
 ROOT_HAS_NO_PARENT             |INFO
 PARENT_FOUND                   |INFO